octo-technology/OpenTezos/docs/ligo/examples.md

 In a new file called `advisor_types.ligo` we define:

-- `advisorStorage` is of record type containing three fields:
+- `advisorStorage` which is a record type containing three fields:
     - `indiceAddress` of type `address` to communicate with the indice contract.
     - `algorithm` which takes an `int` of parameter and returns a `bool`, depending on the business logic.
     - `result` which is `True` if the investor should invest and `False` otherwise.
 - `advisorEntrypoints` that determines how the contract will be invoked:
-    - By receiving an integer value from another contract storage with `ReceiveValue of int`.
+    - By receiving an integer value from another contract's storage with `ReceiveValue of int`.
     - By requesting this value with `sendValue of unit`.
     - By modifying the algorithm that computes the worth of investment with `ChangeAlgorithm of advisorAlgo`.
 - `advisorFullReturn`that determines the return type of the main function.